Borruso/l10n-italy/l10n_it_edi_extension/README.rst

 5. If an e-invoice contains multiple invoices, all the corresponding invoices are created.

 6. If the partner of an e-invoice does not exist, it is created.

+7. The field "Terms and Conditions" is written in the node "Causale" of the electronic invoice.

 <https://www.fatturapa.gov.it>